sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 10. Use the activity to check `selectedOrderDetails` in testing mode.
 To do that:
     - Select **Log Message**,
-    - In message field enter `selectedOrderDetails`.
+    - In message field, select `selectedOrderDetails`.

 11. Save your work.